Financial-Times/fantasy-ftse/readme.md

 # Fantasy FTSE

-Feeing the 'yoof' the good stuff and hoping they get addicted.
+Feeding the 'yoof' the good stuff and hoping they get addicted.